SNK Heroines: Tag Team Frenzy: Development

 Following the success of SNK's The King of Fighters XIV fighting game, SNK already had plans to make a sequel, The King of Fighters XV.
 However, they instead decided to develop a more light-hearted game solely focused on female fighters.
 Producer Yasuyuki Oda stated that while initial mentions of the game made the mechanics sound more simplified than previous games, the team also worked highly in a complex system which would attract experts in the genre.
-The game is also one of SNK's project with Nintendo for a long time.
-However, the game was also being developed for Sony's PlayStation 4.
+The game is one of SNK's first projects for a Nintendo console in several years; however, the game was also developed for Sony's PlayStation 4.

-The gameplay was designed to be completely different from the one of The King of Fighters XIV due to its distinctive features.
+The gameplay was designed to be completely different from that of The King of Fighters XIV due to its distinctive features.
 In order to promote the game outside Japan, SNK made a partnership with NIS America to gather attention in the West.
 The sexualization of female characters was made on purpose, although Oda stated that characters like Mai Shiranui have received this reaction in many other games.
-Nevertheless, the team worked in order to make member from the cast retain their original characterization despite the change of looks.
+Nevertheless, the team worked in order to make members of the cast retain their original characterization despite the change in looks.
 Due to negative feedback from BlazBlue: Cross Tag Battle's use of downloadable content, the company intends to avoid having these types of marketing for the released game that will be released on stores.
-The game is similar to a previous SNK title, SNK Gals' Fighters (which co-developed with Paon DP, the current rights owner of 1994 Data East's Neo Geo sports game Windjammers), which used only female characters with the exception of the male crossdressing fighter Iori Yagami as "Miss X".
+The game is similar to a previous SNK title, SNK Gals' Fighters, which used only female characters with the exception of the male crossdressing fighter Iori Yagami as "Miss X".
 The SNK staff received feedback from many fans who wanted Miss X within the game, but could not confirm whether Miss X would make an appearance; Miss X was later announced as downloadable content.
 SNK also stated one of the playable characters would surprise the fans.
 Producer Alan Costa stated the team is confident in how the game will be localized for Westerns following issues with the localization of Ys VIII: Lacrimosa of Dana.
-As part of the promotional collaboration with Arika and Square Enix (as well as Examu which having developed Samurai Shodown V and Samurai Shodown V Special for SNK), they allowed SNK to add Arika's fighting series character Skullomania (in his female form as Terry and counting Miss X) and Million Arthur’s character Thief Arthur, in exchange of allowing them add original male Terry as a DLC in Arika’s Fighting EX Layer and Miss X’s original male identity Iori Yagami in Square Enix’s licensed fighting game by Examu, Million Arthur: Arcana Blood respectively.
+As part of cross-promotional collaborations with Arika and Square Enix, Thief Arthur from Million Arthur and a female version of Skullomania from Fighting EX Layer appear as downloadable guest characters, in exchange for Terry Bogard and Iori Yagami appearing in Fighting EX Layer and Million Arthur: Arcana Blood respectively.